The Howe duality and polynomial solutions for the symplectic Dirac operator: Introduction

-Fortunately, there seems to be an alternative way of obtaining symplectic analogs of the orthogonal constructions.
-Many years ago B. Kostant introduced a symplectic analog of the Dirac operator called symplectic Dirac operator.
-This symplectic Dirac operator was mainly studied from the geometrical point of view, see \cite{MR2252919} and references therein, and also as an invariant differential operator in \cite{KAD}, but its spectral properties are difficult to obtain.
+In the present article we start with the polynomial algebra on an even dimensional symplectic vector space $(\mR^{2n},\omega)$ equipped with canonical symplectic form $\omega\in\wedge^2({\mR^{2n}})^\star$.
+The analogue of the spinor representation in this situation was described many years ago by B. Kostant, who introduced for the purposes of representation theory and geometric quantization a symplectic analogue of the Dirac operator called the symplectic Dirac operator $D_s$, see \cite{KOS}.
+The symplectic Dirac operator was studied mainly from the geometrical point of view, see \cite{MR2252919} and the references therein, and also as an invariant differential operator in \cite{KAD}.
+The spectral properties of the symplectic Dirac operator are difficult to obtain and as for its kernel, basically nothing is known up to now.

-In this article we aim to study the symplectic Dirac operator from the point of view of special functions and harmonic analysis.
-We will establish the Howe duality and the corresponding Fischer decomposition.
-As a consequence, we determine its kernel on $\mR^{2n}$.
-It is important to note that the symplectic Dirac operator that we will study does not have a Laplace counterpart.
+On the other hand, the general abstract algebraic classification scheme of reductive dual pairs \cite{tcit} shows the existence of the dual pair $\mathfrak{sp}(2n,\mR)\times \mathfrak{sl}(2,\mR)\subset \mathfrak{sp}(6n,\mR)$, responsible for the multiplicity free decomposition of the space of polynomial symplectic spinors.
+However, its natural geometrical model comprising the intrinsic action of the metaplectic lift of this dual pair was not constructed.
+Let us emphasize that some of the generators of the Howe dual partner (in our case, the symplectic Dirac operator) are the starting point in the geometric analysis of geometrical structures on manifolds (in our case, the space of symplectic spinors on the symplectic space $(\mR^{2n},\omega)$.)

+The aim of our paper is to fill this gap by describing the full analogue of the Fischer decomposition for polynomials on the symplectic vector space with values in the vector space of Kostant's spinors, naturally including the symplectic Dirac operator and symplectic Clifford algebras.
+Inspired by the terminology used for the Dirac operator in $Spin$-geometry, we call symplectic monogenics the particular irreducible pieces in the solution space of the symplectic Dirac operator.
+In addition, our geometric realization leads to the dual pair $(Mp(2n,\mR),\mathfrak{sl}(2,\mR))$ as a ``double cover" of the classical Howe dual pair $(Sp(2n,\mR), \mathfrak{so}(2,1))$ in the space of endomorphisms of polynomials on $\mR^{2n}$ valued in the Segal-Shale-Weil representation of the metaplectic Lie group $Mp(2n,\mR)$.
+Following general principles of Howe dual pairs, this is the underlying structure responsible for the Fischer decomposition mentioned above.

+It follows from general abstract principles that the existence of the Howe dual pair $G_1\times\gog_2$ allows to separate variables (in certain specific situations termed Fischer decomposition).
+This amounts to express the elements of the representation space as $\sum_{i\in I}R_i\otimes S_i$, where $I$ is an indexing set depending on the representation and $R_i$ resp. $S_i$ is an irreducible representation of $G_1$ resp. $\gog_2$.
+In our specific case $G_1=Mp(2n,\mR)$, $\gog_2 =\mathfrak{sl}(2,\mR)$ and the representation on polynomials on the symplectic vector space valued in the Segal-Shale-Weil representation decomposes into non-isomorphic irreducible infinite dimensional simple modules for $\gog_2 =\mathfrak{sl}(2,\mR)$.
+We note that there are several conventions for the Segal-Shale-Weil representation, realized as a direct sum of the pair of highest weight or lowest weight modules (or, their completions on the space of Schwartz functions, for example.)